alexvoss/mkdocs-material-fork/docs/insiders/privacy.md

 # Privacy

-At Material for MkDocs, transparency powers our sponsorware model.
-This transparency extends to our funding goals, the features we're working towards, and, importantly, the acknowledgment of our awesome sponsors.
-As a sponsor, you have the option to support our project either [publicly] or [privately] via GitHub Sponsors, depending on your visibility preference.
+Transparency is at the heart of our sponsorware model, which includes our funding goals, the features we're working towards, and, importantly, the acknowledgment of our sponsors.
+As a sponsor, you can support our project either [publicly] or [privately], according to your preference.

   [publicly]: #public-sponsors
   [privately]: #private-sponsors